 How SD-WAN for UCaaS Can Help

 A competent SD-WAN for UCaaS product can help with all these needs.
-By doing more with less — in other words, providing higher-quality digital communication while simultaneously requiring fewer performance guarantees from the network — the technology frees up organizations to make more efficient use of their existing network resources.
-For instance, an organization struggling to support communications over its existing network could see vastly improved voice and video quality without paying for more bandwidth, while the company with a sudden data surplus could consider moving to a lower package, or off the private circuit altogether.
+By providing higher-quality digital communication while simultaneously requiring fewer performance guarantees from the network, the technology allows organizations to make more efficient use of their existing network.
+For instance, an organization struggling to support communications over its existing network could see vastly improved voice and video quality without paying for more bandwidth, while the company with a sudden data surplus could consider moving to a lower package.